 In 2017 YPP completed a works monitoring assessment where a series of transects were set up across the areas of each site that had undergone different types of restoration intervention.
-A number of different measurements were recorded using GPS units at 30-40 sample points along thetransect to assess the status of the specific type of restoration intervention.
+A number of different measurements were recorded using GPS units at 30-40 sample points along the transect to assess the status of the specific type of restoration intervention.

-Grip blocking • • Overall results very positive Grip blocking with peat dams had been particularly successful with the majority of dams remaining intact (94%) with a high average percentage vegetation cover (72%).
-Grips with reprofiled edges appeared to be more successful than non-reprofiled, with less erosion around the dam and a higher percentage of vegetation cover (82% versus 65%).
-Reprofiling had as and gullies • The success of reprofiling hags and gullies and revegetating using turves or seed and brash was less apparent • Revegetation was relatively low (55%) in both techniques and 73% of the slopes Clause fusion is a couth waster direction was might on slopes revegetated with tarves. • Sopes facing in a south-westerly direction were notably poorly revegetated.
+Grip blocking • Overall results very positive • Grip blocking with peat dams had been particularly successful with the majority of dams remaining intact (94%) with a high average percentage vegetation cover (72%). • Grips with reprofiled edges appeared to be more successful than non-reprofiled, with less erosion around the dam and a higher percentage of vegetation cover (82% versus 65%).
+Reprofiling hags and gullies • The success of reprofiling hags and gullies and revegetating using turves or seed and brash was less apparent • Revegetation was relatively low (55%) in both techniques and 73% of the slopes monitored showed signs of erosion was high on slopes revegetated with turves. • Slopes facing in a south-westerly direction were notably poorly revegetated.
 This could be due to a number of factors including aspect, exposure, slope angle and quantity of brash and seed used.
 Bare peat • The story on bare peat areas revegetated with brash and seed is very variable with success ranging from 0% to 100% cover.